 Lake Garda is the largest lake in Italy and is a popular tourist destination for holiday makers.
 The name ‘Garda’ dates back to the eighth century, from the Germanic word warda, meaning “place of guard” or “place of observation.”
 In the town of Malcesine, stands a castle with a rich history, dating back to as far as 500 B.C.
 Just below the fortress, lies a small cove – easy to miss for many.
 This was spotted whilst on holiday in 2007 and much to our surprise was very intriguing.
 It was clearly a tidal point where debris could be easily washed up.
 Lining the waters edge were bullets and dozens of other artefacts.
 Over 30 bullets were retrieved with many of them left unfired.

 All of this is a real reflection on the history of the castle.
-From left to right in the finds photos above:
+In the finds photos above:

 - German Toy Soldier Figure

 - Led fishing net weights

 - Lead Cloth/Bale Seal – Lead seals such as cloth seals and bale seals were widely used in Europe between the 13th and 19th centuries as a means of identification and as a component of regulation and quality control.
 Cloth seals appear to be the most thoroughly documented type of seal.
 Cloth seals were typically two disc seals joined by a connecting strip.
 These were intended to be folded around each side of a textile and stamped closed, in a manner similar to that in which coins were stamped.
 Bale seals such were single disc seals, rather than two disc seals, and were also used to identify textiles, as well as parcels and bales of trade goods.
 The obverse would typically display a city’s arms, and the reverse would record data such as the length or width of fabric or the weight of a parcel.
 From Colchestertreasurehunting.co.uk